1x-technologies/1xgpt/README.md

 ```
 # Train the GENIE model
 python train_st_model.py --root_dir data/genie_model --num_layers 12
+# Note that when using wandb, the GENIE checkpoint may be saved under a folder with the wandb project name.

 # Generate frames from trained model
 python genie/generate_genie.py --lightning_checkpoint <Path to Lightning checkpoint> --num_layers 12